jsenv/core/docs/shared-parameters.md

 ## importMapFileRelativePath

-> `importMapRelativePath` is a string representing a relative path to a file containing import map.
+> `importMapFileRelativePath` is a string representing a relative path to a file containing import map.

 This parameter is optional with a default value of